Introduction to Topology

 • Contact: gabor.moussong@ttk.elte.hu

-• Prerequisites: Solid knowledge of calculus (limits and continuity, manipulating with sets and fuctions) is indispensable.
-An introductory course in real analysis is suggested (not required).
-Rudiments of group theory (uderstanding of what a group, homomorphism, isomorphism is, as well as familiarity with basic groups such as cyclic groups, Z, ZxZ) will also be necessary in the second half of the course.
+• Prerequisites: Firm knowledge of standard concepts of first-year calculus (like limits and continuity, manipulating with sets and fuctions) is indispensable.
+Basic understanding of standard notions of group theory (not much more than uderstanding what the words group, subgroup, homomorphism, isomorphism mean) will also be necessary in the second half of the course.

 Topics: